Go Back

 Making the Strawberry Lemon Sponge Cake

 1. Preheat oven to 350°F. Butter and flour coat two 8-inch cake tins.
-Cut and place a parchment circle at the bottom of each tin and lightly butter the parchment paper.
+Line the bottom with a parchment round and lightly butter the parchment paper.

 Note: The parchment paper will ensure you can easily remove the cake from the tin intact and it creates the perfect smooth surface to spread the frosting on.